Work with us

 The gateway will offer access to the following:

-- A free legal consultation about divorce/separation
+- A free consultation with a family lawyer

-- Access and signposting to relationship support
+- Access and/or signposting to relationship support

 To ensure a sufficient volume of employees access the gateway – and help validate the nationwide evaluation – Dialogue First will work free of charge with each referral partner to optimise early stage intervention by collaborating with internal and external stakeholders to design the gateway.